 Discovering your goal, your purpose, your calling and sharing it with the world is the greatest gift you can give yourself and others.
 The world needs you and your passion.

 When you’re pursuing a goal that resonates deep within you – the sort of goal that you know you cannot not do – you are unstoppable.
-However, it’s crucial that every fiber of your being knows that this pursuit is not a “short game”.
+However, it’s crucial that every fiber of your knowing that this pursuit is not a “short game”.
 Often we hear of overnight success stories which are merely an edited version of a much longer story, a story of falling and getting back up again, overcoming internal and external obstacles, trials, and rollercoaster rides.

 Happiness and Success